react-navigation/react-navigation.github.io/versioned_docs/version-5.x/troubleshooting.md

 yarn
 ```

-You might also need to clear Metro bundler's cache following the instructions earlier in the page.
+After upgrading or reinstalling the packages, you should also clear Metro bundler's cache following the instructions earlier in the page.

 ## I'm getting "Module '[...]' has no exported member 'xxx' when using TypeScript